SvanBoxel/org-audit-action/README.md

 The action in the following workflow is configured to:
  - Work only on a single `organization`
- - Expose the linked SAML nameId field for your members if your organization is using SAML SSO and you want to retrieve this info (generally a corporate email address used to login with SAML SSO)
+ - Expose the linked SAML `nameId` field for your members if your organization is using SAML SSO and you want to retrieve this info (generally a corporate email address used to login with SSO)
  - Publish results also to an `issue`

 ```yml